Nicole and Keith: Why it hits so hard that Hollywood’s most solid couple are over

 I’m not a huge Nicole Kidman fan.
 And I’ve never listened to Keith Urban’s music (come to think of it, I’m not even sure I’ve ever heard the man speak).
 Why, then, do I feel so completely floored by the news of the couple’s separation?

 “Keith has acquired his own residence in Nashville and has moved out of their family home,” a source told the gossip site, adding that the separation was not Kidman’s idea and that she had wanted to fight for the marriage.
 The Babygirl star is allegedly “holding the family together through this difficult time since Keith has been gone”.
-Neither party has commented on the split.
+On Tuesday (1 October), The Independent learnt that Kidman had filed for divorce.

-It is a strange thing to not know a couple personally nor feel any particular affinity with them – Urban has always seemed somewhat inscrutable while Kidman exudes the air of a beautiful, mysterious alien stranded on Earth – and yet be rocked by their break-up.
-But, much like dog years, celebrity years are different to those of mere mortals.
-Two decades is a good innings regardless; in celebrity years, it’s practically an eternity.
-If the most solid of A-list marriages can’t make it, what hope is there for the rest of us to reach the death bit of “till death do us part”?
-And if Nicole Kidman, one of the world’s most successful and highest paid actors – with her cosmetically enhanced, age-defiant face and body to boot – is vulnerable to being left, surely no one is safe?
+It is a strange thing to not know a couple personally, or feel any particular affinity with them – Urban has always seemed somewhat inscrutable, while Kidman exudes the air of a beautiful, mysterious alien stranded on Earth – and yet be rocked by their breakup.
+But, much like dog years, celebrity years are different from those of mere mortals.
+Two decades is a good innings, regardless; in celebrity years, it’s practically an eternity.
+If the most solid of A-list marriages can’t make it, what hope is there for the rest of us of reaching the death bit of “till death us do part”?
+And if Kidman, one of the world’s most successful and highest-paid actors – with her cosmetically enhanced, age-defying face and body to boot – is vulnerable to being left, surely no one is safe?

+There was the throwback to their wedding in 2006, with a picture of the pair lighting candles and Kidman’s cute caption: “Sweet XVI.
+Remember this like it was yesterday.”
+And then, oh so poignantly given the relationship breakdown, Kidman’s anniversary post just last year.
+She shared a photo of herself lying down on a stone wall as Urban sat beside her playing the guitar against a backdrop of the ocean, accompanied simply by the words: “Forever #happyanniversary.”
+It turns out that “forever” is rarely as long as we imagine it to be.

 They’re not the first Hollywood couple to send shockwaves around the world by having the temerity to split up when we thought they had it made.
-Onlookers were stunned when Hugh Jackman and his wife of 27 years, Deborra-Lee Furness, filed for divorce earlier this year after announcing their separation in 2023.
+Onlookers were stunned when Hugh Jackman and his wife of nearly three decades, Deborra-Lee Furness, filed for divorce earlier this year after announcing their separation in 2023.
 Furness described the experience as a “traumatic journey of betrayal”; fans could hard relate.

 Though it’s not your heartbreak, of course, it can nevertheless feel somehow personal and real – that’s the nature of the one-sided parasocial relationship that exists between stars and civilians.
 We feel like we know them, even though we don’t.

 Whenever a couple in the spotlight call it a day, it’s a stark reminder of the fact that relationships are hard, no matter who you are – or how many Academy Award nominations you’ve received.
 Twenty years is, as I say, good going for any marriage.
 Maybe we need to realise that endings aren’t failures at all.
-The real success lies in those years they managed to make it work.
+The real success lies in the length of time they managed to make it work.

 Join our commenting forum